← Back to Learning Hub

 Why it matters

-• Is the list ordered by the first author or organisation?
+• Is the list ordered by first author?

-• Does the required referencing style use alphabetical order?
+• Does the required style use alphabetical order?

 Not every referencing style uses alphabetical order, so always check the required style.